Haimeng Zhao

 (2024).
 Empirical Sample Complexity of Neural Network Mixed State Reconstruction.
 Quantum 8, 1358.

-PDF Code
+PDF Code arXiv

 (2023).
 Non-IID Quantum Federated Learning with One-shot Communication Complexity.
 Quantum Machine Intelligence, 5(1), 3.

-PDF Code Conf Talk
+PDF Code arXiv Conf Talk

 Contact